lambda-snail/azure-function-cpp-test/README.md

 # How to Run

-Requires Azure functions core tools to run locally.
+Requires Azure functions core tools and a running Azurite emulator to run locally.
+In Azurite the queue trigger test needs a queue called `test-queue` to bind to.

 - Compile
 - `cd <cmake-folder>`